afifwanda/JlabsJanuari2022/README.md

 - tugas 4
 - tugas 5

+**There are special folder on this repo. this folder contains tugas 7** *you need to launch jmeter to run this task. this folder is also contains report of the test. you access that by click index.html*

 *you can run tugas 1 and 2 inside main/java folder, yet you have to run tugas 3,4,5 on test/java folder.*

 ### Prerequisite